dps923/winter2020/notes/data-model-storage.md

 #### More discussion

-Among other features, a model object provides the user/consumer with access to a “collection” of “items”.
+Among other features, a model object provides the user/consumer with access to a "collection" of "items".
 Typically, at least one of the model object's properties will deliver an array of results, so that it can be directly used in a table view (UITableView).

 The functions will be designed to help with the data service operations, including:
 - Get all items (returns a collection)